 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 liver or bile ducts problems, liver disease or yellowing of eyes and/or skin (jaundice)

-severe breathing difficulties, asthma, severe lung problems
+severe breathing difficulties, asthma or severe lung problems

 epilepsy, fits or seizures

 recent head injury, shock or severe headaches associated with vomiting

 taking other medicines to treat pain that contain buprenorphine or pentazocine